-- Create caring, respectful, and supportive learning environments for all students.

-- Demonstrate skills in observation, documentation, and assessment of students' progress.

-- Develop the professional knowledge, skills, and professional dispositions necessary to help all students learn.

-- Develop pedagogical content knowledge relevant to early childhood and elementary school.

-- Build and maintain positive, productive, and reciprocal relationships with children, families, and colleagues.

-- Develop professional ethics, responsibility, and positive attitudes towards the teaching profession.

-- Develop a personal philosophy and an overall vision of teaching.

-- Reflect critically and creatively on teaching and learning.
+- Create caring, respectful, and supportive learning environments for all students. - Demonstrate skills in observation, documentation, and assessment of students' progress. - Develop the professional knowledge, skills, and professional dispositions necessary to help all students learn. - Develop pedagogical content knowledge relevant to early childhood and elementary school. - Build and maintain positive, productive, and reciprocal relationships with children, families, and colleagues. - Develop professional ethics, responsibility, and positive attitudes towards the teaching profession. - Develop a personal philosophy and an overall vision of teaching. - Reflect critically and creatively on teaching and learning.

 To enroll in the Education major, the student must earn a grade of 70 or above in EDU 201.
-All students in Early Childhood Education, Elementary Education, Normal Diploma and Special Education must maintain a minimum average of 70 in the major to be enrolled in the Observation and Internship courses (EDU 218 or SPE 219) and practicum courses (EDU 212, EDU 215, ECE 212, or SPE 252).
+All students in Early Childhood Education, Elementary Education, Normal Diploma and Special Education must maintain a minimum average of 70 in the major to be enrolled in the Observation and Internship courses (EDU 218 or SPE 219).
 To qualify for a B.A. in Education, the student must complete at least 97 credits of requirements.
 These credits include the general university requirements, the core department requirements, and the additional requirements pertaining to the level and field of his or her chosen subject area(s) of specialization.